dvrensk/disbursement-challenge/README.md

 * `Order`: Orders are the central object in the day-to-day work at SeQura.
 They represent a shopper's order in an online store, and they are only present in this system if SeQura approved the shopper's request for a short-term credit.

+	Order objects can be updated but never deleted.
-* `Cart`: A cart represents a list of items such as products, shipment fees, service fees, discounts, etc.  Each order has two such lists, one representing the items that have been sent and one representing the items that have not yet been sent.
+* `Cart`: A cart represents a list of items such as products, shipment fees, service fees, discounts, etc.  Each order has two such lists: one representing the items that have been sent and one representing the items that have not yet been sent.
 In its role as intermediary, SeQura collects payment from the shopper for the value of _both_ carts, but only pays the merchant the value of the items that have been shipped.

+	Carts are immutable, meaning that cart records in the database never change.
+So for instance, when a shopper makes a partial return, the corresponding `Order` gets a _new_ `Cart` object in its `shipped_cart` slot.
+This means that the same `Cart` object can be used in many places without fear of inconsistency.

 ## The challenge

 Every week on Tuesdays, SeQura will pay out money to the merchants in a process called _disbursement_.
-Your task is to make
-the system calculate _how much_ money should be paid to each merchant based on the following
+The operations manager is now asking you to make the system calculate _how much_ money should be paid to each merchant based on the following
 rules: